Why do I need a credential evaluation?

 How much do I have to demonstrate to receive my I-20?

-If you are admitted to UIS, you will need to demonstrate $35,000 USD in assets to obtain an I-20.
+If you are admitted to UIS, you will need to demonstrate $38,000 USD in assets to obtain an I-20.
+For more information, please visit the International Student Services website.